hal/dmr.analytics/README.md

 A bunch of utilities to analyze the WildFly management model.

-Requires SBT to run and execute the core facilities and pandas/ipython the run the notebooks used to analyze the model.
+Requires SBT to run and execute the core facilities and pandas/ipython to run the notebooks and analyze the model.

 ## Data export